abevol/vscode-local-commet/README.md

 ### Version History

+## [1.0.9] - 2025-06-25
+-  ✨  When using the markdown editor, it will display in split screen mode
+-  ✨  The import and export functions of user data have more flexible options (import and export through project path, import and export through annotation content)
+-  ✨  When using the markdown editor, the prompts for contextual content have increased.
+-  🔨  Fix some known issues

 ## [1.0.8] - 2025-06-14
 -  🔨  We used a stricter matching algorithm to fix the issue of mismatched comments and code positions caused by large code block modifications
 -  ✨  In the command line panel, some useless commands were removed